+Rockville Centre Union Free School District NUMBER

+PERSONNEL

+(Section 6000) CERTIFIED PERSONNEL (Ct'd.)

 2.1.3 Probation and Tenure 6213

 2.1.3(i) Disciplining of a Tenured Teacher or Certified Personnel 6213.1

 2.1.4 Professional Staff: Separation 6214

 2.1.5 Employment of Relatives of Board of Education Members 6215

 2.2 Temporary Personnel 6220

 SUPPOR T STAFF

 3.1 Appointment - Support Staff 6310

 3.2 Employment of Teacher Aides 6320

-ACTIVI ΓIES
+ACTIVIT ΓΙΕS

 4.1 Maintaining Discipline and Conduct 6410

 4.2 Employee Personnel Records and Release of Information 6420

 4.3 Employee Activities 6430

 4.4 Negotiations 6440

 4.4.1 Non-Bargaining Unit Employees 6441

 4.5 Theft of Services or Property 6450

 4.6 Jury Duty 6460

 4.7 Acceptable Use of District Computer Networks 6470

 4.7.1 Computer Resources and Data Management 6471

+Rockville Centre Union Free School District NUMBER

+PERSONNEL

+(Section 6000)

+ACTIVI TIES (Ct'd.)

-4.7.2 Use of E-Mail in the School District 6472
+4.7 .2 Use of E-Mail in the School District 6472

-4.8 Tutoring for Pay 6480
+4.8 Tutoring/Coaching/Professional Services for a fee Renumoration and/or Consideration 6480

-COMPENSATION AND RELATED BENEFITS
+COMPE ENSATION AND RELATED BENEFITS

 5.1 Health Insurance 6510

 5.2 Workers' Compensation 6520

-5.3 Payroll Deductions 6530
+5.3 Payroll Deductions.
+6530

 5.4 Defense and Indemnification of Board Members and Employees 6540

 5.5 Leaves of Absence 6550

 5.5.1 Military Leaves of Absence 6550.1

 5.5.2 Family and Medical Leave Act 6551

+5.7 Remote Working 6570

-SUBJECT: CODE OF ETHICS FOR ALL DISTRICT PERSONNEL
+SUBJECT: CODE OF ETHICS FOR ALL BOARD MEMBERS AND DISTRICT PERSONNEL General Provisions

-General Provisions

-Pursuant to the provisions of Section 806 of the General Municipal Law, the Board of Education of the Rockville Centre Union Free School District recognizes that there are rules of ethical conduct for members of the Board and employees of the District that must be observed if a high degree of moral conduct is to be obtained in our unit of local government.
-It is the purpose of this resolution to promulgate these rules of ethical conduct for the Board members and employees of the District.
+Pursuant to the provisions of Section 806 of the General Municipal Law, the Board of Education of the Rockville Centre Union Free School District (the "District") recognizes that there are rules of ethical conduct for members of the Board and employees of the District that must be observed if a high degree of moral conduct is to be obtained in the District.
+It is the purpose of this policy to promulgate these rules of ethical conduct for the Board members and employees of the District.
 These rules shall serve as a guide for official conduct of the Board members and employees of the District.
-The rules of ethical conduct of this resolution, as adopted, shall not conflict with, but shall be in addition to any prohibition of Article Eighteen of the General Municipal Law or any other general or special law relating to ethical conduct and interest in contracts of Board members and employees.
+The rules of ethical conduct of this policy, as adopted, will not conflict with, but shall be in addition to any prohibition of Article Eighteen of the General Municipal Law or any other general or special law relating to ethical conduct and interest in contracts of Board members and employees.